Welcome! I'm a software engineer and architect located in Berlin, Germany.

 My little IoT/embedded skill-sharpener: A bookshelf with individually controllable LED backlighting, by way of an embedded touchscreen, a phone companion app and a Philips Hue integration.
 In addition to assembling the hardware bits this hobby project involved building a responsive and network-cabable embedded/Android/PC touch GUI, a custom SPI-based LED paint engine, adding a HTTP REST API, programming an MCU to perform PWM display backlight control and more.

-Kirogi is a ground control application for drones.
+Kirogi is a ground control application for drones, with a graphical user interface that blends a touchscreen game controller with a smartphone camera app.
 It supports a variety of off-the-shelf consumer gear and DIY drone models.
 Available for Android smartphones and PCs.
 Kirogi is named after the Korean word for wild geese, who rank among the fastest flyers in the animal kingdom.

 Qt is a software framework for building applications and user interfaces.
 I contribute to Qt's code and, through KDE e.V., have helped to run the Qt World Summit conference.
 I am involved in regulating Qt's open source licensing via KDE's stake in the Free Qt Foundation, which has the mission of securing the availability of the Qt toolkit for the development of open source software.

 Wayland is a family of display server protocols used to implement windowing systems and address a variety of graphics composition use cases.
 I have contributed to standardized Wayland protocols and, alongside others, for a time represented the KDE community in the governance of the Wayland project.
 I've worked on implementing Wayland in both Plasma and MBUX.